The Cycle Counts of Graphs

 A \emph{cycle count number} is a positive integer that is the number of cycles in some inseparable graph.
 The principal result of this paper is as follows.

 \begin{theorem} The only positive integers that are not cycle count numbers are $2$, $4$, $5$, $8$, $9$, and $16$. \end{theorem}

 Since the number of cycles is unchanged upon subdividing edges, or the reverse operation, Theorem~\ref{conjecture} is equally true for multigraphs and simple graphs.
-However, by ``graph'' we mean to allow multiple edges and loops; results do not necessarily hold for simple graphs.
-The following is an example.
+In this article we write ``graph'' to allow multiple edges but not loops, and ``simple graph'' when neither loops nor multiple edges are allowed.
+We will only consider \emph{inseparable} graphs, which are those without cutpoints.
+For loop-free graphs with more than two vertices, inseparability is the same as 2-connectivity.
+The following is an example of a theorem that is true for graphs but not for simple graphs (see Section~\ref{s:conjectures}).

 \begin{theorem} The only positive integers that are not cycle counts of inseparable cubic graphs are $1$, $2$, $4$, $5$, $8$, $9$, $13$, and $16$.
 The same positive integers are the only ones that are not cycle counts of inseparable planar cubic graphs. \end{theorem}